 William B. Reichhardt, Esquire

-William B. Reichhardt (Bill) is now retired from the full time practice of law and lives in Annapolis Maryland and maintains his law office in Alexandria, Virginia.
+William B. Reichhardt (Bill) is now retired from the full time practice of law and lives in Annapolis, Maryland.
 He received a B.A. from the University of Virginia (1971); a M.Ed. degree in counseling from the University of Virginia (1976) and a J.D. from George Mason University School of Law (1983).
-He is admitted to practice in Virginia and Maryland.
+He has been admitted to practice in Virginia and Maryland.

 His current practice is limited to consulting with parents and educators regarding special education and school law.
 For over 30 years, Mr. Reichhardt litigated at the trial and all appellate levels of the Virginia State and Federal courts.
 He has represented parents in special education due process hearings and Federal Court appeals.

-Bill Reichhardt is a member of the faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).
+Bill is a member of the faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).

 Last revised: 4/9/2023